codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

 ```

 ### G1 (first generation) Boxes

+> **DEPRECATION NOTICE**
+>
+> G1 (first generation) Boxes will be disabled on 1st January 2017.

 If you are running an old first generation box, then please [click here](/docs/ide/boxes/installsw/g1/) for details.

 If you are not sure which box generation you are running, select the Project->Box Info menu item.
 The ensuing dialog displays near the top.

+#### Migrating G1 Boxes to G2

+- Go to ‘Project>Settings’ and to the 'Generation 1 to Generation 2 migration' tab
+- Select the Stack you wish to use in your project using the 'browse' button.
+If there is not a suitable stack available, you can create your own and return to this tab when completed.
+See [Creating a Stack](/docs/project/stacks/new/) for more information.
+- Define the name of the new G2 project
+- Press the 'Migrate' button when ready to proceed

+**Note:** Only your project data is migrated, any project level configuration of installed packages from your Generation 1 Box will not be migrated